Eric Zuesse, originally posted at strategic-culture.org

 In preparation for the current round of U.N.-sponsored Syrian Peace Talks, there was a preliminary peace conference in Astana Kazakhstan, in which the participants were Russia, Iran, Turkey, and Syria; and it produced a strong statement in favor of a multi-ethnic, multi-religious, democracy in Syria.
 Russia also produced there, for future consideration by the Syrian people, a draft Constitution of that type, to be discussed and ultimately voted on by the Syrians.

-Agence France Presse reported, on February 12th, that (boldfaces and links here are by me):
+On February 12th, Agence France Presse headlined “Syria Opposition Picks Delegation For New UN Peace Talks” and reported that (boldfaces and links here are by me):

 Syria’s opposition on Sunday announced its 21-member delegation, including 10 rebel representatives, for a new round of UN-sponsored peace talks in Geneva scheduled for February 20 [subsequently rescheduled for the 23rd].